Traditional beekeeping

 Objectives – Priorities

-The method, once its importance is recognised and its viability ensured, and with the right policies in place, could make a substantial contribution to sustainable development and social cohesion.
+The traditional beekeeping method, once its importance is recognised and its viability ensured, and with the right policies in place, can emerge as a factor of sustainable development and social cohesion.

-Apiary with movable-comb hives in Sfakia (Crete), 1921
+Apiary with clay movable-comb hives near Sphakia, Crete, ca. 1921

-Photo: Penelope (Popi) Papadopoulou, Institute of Agricultural Sciences Archive
+Photo: Penelope (Popi) Papadopoulou, Institute of Agricultural Sciences Archive, Athens, Greece